batmany13/about-me/thriving_team.md

 ## Thriving Team Skills

 We often talk about the key non-technical skills for engineers.
 Sometimes this is referred as "soft skills", but this is a misnomer.
 These are "hard skills" you should have if you want to be a successful engineer at any organization, large or small.
-Reframing these as as "thriving team skills" should highlight its importance.
-These are skills that not only lead individual success but really empower your team and ultimately lead to a high performance organization.
+These are skills not only lead to individual success but empowers your team and creates a high performance culture.
 Here are some examples:

 * __Exceptional x-functional partner__ - Balancing the needs of the team, others and the company.
 Sheperding ideas through, surfacing dissent yet being able to move projects along.
 * __Excellent verbal and written communicator__ - Ability to convey ideas in succint and concise manner.
 Distill complex ideas into simple to understand concepts.
 Effective at communicating with folks of varying technical expertise.